molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 });
 ```

-In a unit test, you just add to the Module what is strictly necessary: the code under test, mandatory dependencies and fakes.
+In a unit test, add those parts to the Module that are strictly necessary: the code under test, mandatory dependencies and fakes.
 For example, when writing a unit test for `IndependentCounterComponent`, we need to declare that Component class.
 Since the Component does not have dependencies, does not render other Components, Directives or Pipes, we are done.

 ```typescript
 TestBed.configureTestingModule({